Skip to main content

 What makes renovating in Shore Acres different from other parts of St. Pete?

 It is AE flood zone throughout, an area FEMA designates as having a 1% annual chance of flooding with mandatory flood insurance for mortgaged properties.
-St. Pete enforces Substantial Improvement at 49% (not the federal 50% default), and the rule is cumulative over 12 months.
+St. Pete enforces the FEMA 50% Substantial Improvement rule, and the rule is cumulative over 12 months.
 Post-Helene, the City is actively reviewing permit applications against your 2024 storm repair history.
 Per Jeremy Wharton: "Typically in our area now, people are considering elevation and mitigation — which is either elevation, adding a second story and abandoning the first story, or tearing down and rebuilding.
 As a result of our hurricanes, there was some of that happening in Shore Acres within the past two to four years because a lot of those houses sit so low that they flooded in some of the more minor storms."
-Contractors who do not know the 49% cumulative mechanic create expensive problems.
-We have navigated this across dozens and dozens of Pinellas County flood zone projects, with cumulative storm-recovery work going back to Hurricane Michael in 2018.
+Contractors who do not know the FEMA 50% rule cumulative mechanic create expensive problems.
+We have navigated this across dozens and dozens of Pinellas County flood zone projects, with cumulative storm-recovery work across Pinellas County over the past decade.

-Does the 49% rule track what I spent on storm repairs?
+Does the FEMA 50% rule track what I spent on storm repairs?

 Yes.
 Permitted repairs — paid out of pocket, through insurance, or via FEMA — count toward your cumulative threshold.
 Unlicensed work may still surface during a future permit review.
 Before you finalize any scope, we’ll help you understand where your property stands.